eismont21/AnomaliesRecycling/README.md

 for Human-Computer Interaction at Karlsruhe Institute of Technology.

-The main purpose of the project is counting the number of plastic lids in trays.
+The main purpose of the project is counting the number of plastic lids in trays and identification of singulation anomalies.
 Two main approaches are investigated: image classification and instance segmentation.
 The performance of both ones is boosted by synthesized data generated using data augmentation, especially copy and paste method.